 Holiday season has started, which means scam season has started.
 Our Security Risk Manager Herb Brychta, PSP, CISSP has put together some tips to keep your season full of joy and safe from scammers.

-No federal agency does this over the phone or email.
+- No federal agency, no state agency, no local government does this over the phone or email.
 None of them.
 Period.
 You will get a paper letter.
 Just hang up.
 DO NOT PROVIDE ANY INFORMATION TO CALLERS.
+The government has your address.
+They won’t ask you to confirm it.

-If after hanging up you are really concerned that it might be legit, go to the agency’s website, look up the appropriate number, and call the official published number.
+- If after hanging up you are really concerned that it might be legit, go to the agency’s/state’s/town’s website, look up the appropriate number, and call the official published number.

-No government agency allows you to mail in gift cards for payment.
+- No government agency will ask you to mail in gift cards for payment.
 Not the feds, not the state, not the town.
 In fact, no reputable creditor will ask you to mail in gift cards for payment.
 If a caller demands gift cards for payment, it’s a scam.

-Even with the advent of doorbell cameras, package theft has remained a constant.
+- Even with the advent of doorbell cameras, package theft has remained a constant.
 You can protect your gifts with a few simple adjustments to the delivery.
 If you order something expensive, require a signature.
-As another option, have your package delivered to you at work.
 Or place the order for an in-store pick up.
 Remember, cameras will tell you who took your stuff.
 They won’t stop the theft or get you a refund.